Hydreon/Steadfast2/README.md

 3) Start the server if you don't know how to start the server follow your Starting/Stopping Server instructions above.

-4) Then run makeserve in the server terminal, then it will drop he phar file in its plugin directory.
+4) Then run makeserve in the server terminal, then it will drop the phar file in its plugin directory.